 After twenty-five days, Narvaez' army departed Apalachen.
 But a short while later, as they attempted to cross a large lake, they came under heavy attack from many giant Indians

 concealed behind trees.
 "Some of our men were wounded in this conflict, for whom the good armor they wore did not avail," continues Cabeza de Vaca.
 'There were those this day who

 swore that they had seen two red oaks, each the thickness of the lower part of the leg, pierced through from side to side by arrows; and this is not so much to be wondered at,

 considering the power and skill with which the Indians are able to project them.
 I myself saw an arrow that had entered the butt of an elm to the depth of a span....
 The Indians we had so

-so far seen in Florida are all archers.
+far seen in Florida are all archers.
 They go naked, are large of body, and appear at a distance like giants.
 They are of admirable proportions, very spare and of great activity and strength.

 The bows they use are as thick as the arm, of eleven or twelve palms in length, which will discharge at two hundred paces with so great precision that they miss nothing."20

 Illinois Archaeology 5 (1 and 2), 1993

-Joseph Smith, Zelph's Mound, and the Armies of Zion: The Construction of American Indians from Archaeological Evidence in Illinois in the Nineteenth Century by Thomas J. Riley
+Joseph Smith, Zelph's Mound, and the Armies of Zion: The Construction of American Indians from Archaeological Evidence in Illinois in the Nineteenth Century by Thomas J. Riley Zions

 published in BYU Studies (1989) has collected seven of the known descriptions of the events that transpired there.

 The seven stories of the finding of Zeph differ significantly from one another, but the one that is the official 'History of the Church" contains most of the details

 Tuesday the 3rd during our travels we visited several of the mounds which had been thrown up by the ancient inhabitants of this country, and this morning I went up on a high mound

 scenery was truly delightful.

 On the top of the mound were stones which presented the appearance of three alters, one above the other, according to ancient order and the remains were

 strewn over the surface of the ground.
-The bretheren procured a shovel and a hoe, and removing the earth to a depth of about one foot discovered the skeleton of a man, almost entire,
+The brethern procured a shovel and a hoe, and removing the earth to a depth of about one foot discovered the skeleton of a man, almost entire,

 produced peculiar sensations in our bosoms and subsequently the vision of the past being opened to my understanding by the Spirit of the Almighty, I discovered that the person whose

 from the Eastern Sea to the Rocky mountains.
 The curse was taken from Zelph, or at least in part.
 One of his thighbones was broken by a stone flung from a sling, while in battle years

 circles, etc. On the trip to Zion, Godfrey (1989:31) notes, Joseph Smith wrote:

-"The whole of our journey, in the midst of so large a company of social honest and sincere men, wandering over the plains of the Nephites, recounting occasionally the history of the
+"The whole of our journey, in the midst of so large a company of social honest and sincere men, wandering over the plains of the NEPHITES , recounting occasionally the history of the

 Of the very early history of the region which now embraces Lake County but little can be written.
 The Mound Builders had occupied this area, but little

 written language or oral tradition is left to use as accounts.
-I did however find the following.
+I did however find the following:

 Excavations...have revealed the crumbling bones of a mighty race.
 Samuel Miller, who has resided in the county since 1835, is authority for the statement that one skeleton which he

 assisted in unearthing was a trifle more than eight feet in length, the skull being correspondingly large, while many other skeletons

-Mounds at Dunleith, Illinois
+Mounds at Dunleith, Illinois - Smithsonian Excavation No.5

 No. 5, the largest of the group was carefully examined.
 Two feet below the surface, near the apex, was a skeleton, doubtless an intrusive Indian burial...
-Near the original surface, 10
+Near the original surface, 10 or

-12 feet from the center, on the lower side, lying at full length on its back, was one of the largest skeletons discovered by the Bureau agents, the length as proved by actual
+12 feet from the center, on the lower side, lying at full length on its back, was one of the largest skeletons discovered by the Bureau agents, the length as proved by actual measurement

-measurement being between 7 and 8 feet.
+being between 7 and 8 feet.
 It was clearly traceable, but crumbled to pieces immediately after removal from the hard earth in which it was encased....

 The other, situated on the point of a commanding bluff, was also conical in form, 50 feet in diameter and about 8 feet high.
-The outer layer consisted in sandy soil, 2 feet thick, filled
+The outer layer consisted in sandy soil, 2 feet thick, filled with

-with slightly decayed skeletons, probably Indians of intrusive burials.
+slightly decayed skeletons, probably Indians of intrusive burials.
 The earth of the main portion of this mound was a very fine yellowish sand which shoveled like ashes and was

 everywhere, to a depth of 2 to 4 feet, as full of human skeletons as could be stowed away in it, even to two and three tiers.
 Among these were a number of bones not together as